 • Do they have a remote working policy in place?
 Does it need to be updated?
 Do they have the appropriate knowledge or a qualified person to do that?
 If not, or if they do not have such a policy in the first place, are they in a position to get one drafted up and then communicated to all relevant staff?

-A communication plan / strategy would probably need to be in place for that and indeed for then keeping in contact with all relevant staff, correct?
+A communication plan / strategy would probably need to be in place for that and for keeping in contact with all relevant staff, correct?

 Absolutely, along with a timetable showing who should be working remotely and when.
-Planning is vital with this, as it is with all projects really; you must not activate a remote working effort without having a robust plan.
-That plan should address all of the logistics from both a human and a machine perspective, which means that all participating staff know what they are doing, and they know what security measures to follow.
+Planning is vital with this, as it is with all projects really.
+You must not activate a remote working effort without having a robust plan.
+That plan should address all of the logistics from both a human and a machine perspective.
+That means all participating staff should know what they are doing and which security measures to follow.

 Can you give us any examples of the security measures they should be following?

-Any member of staff using company devices outside of the workplace will be exposing them to greater risk, and so these devices need to be protected against these risks.
-It is the responsibility of the company to make sure that the devices have full-disk encryption, and then the employee needs to make sure they log out when not using them.
-They should also never leave any device unattended or on public display, and there also needs to be a strong password policy in place that staff are aware of and follow because a lot of passwords need to be updated on a regular basis.
+Any member of staff using company devices outside of the workplace will be exposing them to greater risk.
+Therefore, these devices need to be protected against these risks.
+It is the responsibility of the company to make sure that the devices have full-disk encryption.
+The company must then ensure the employees log out when not using them.
+They should also never leave any device unattended or on public display.
+In addition, there also needs to be a strong password policy in place that staff are aware of and follow.
+This is due to the fact that passwords need to be updated on a regular basis.

 Assuming that there will be many people asked to work from home who have never done so before, are there any tips you can give companies on how best to tackle this?

-There are a great many considerations to go over on this topic, but hopefully the above transcript provides a good basis to start from if remote working is all new to you.
-Of course, even if it is something that you embraced long ago, it is well worth revisiting to ensure that your efforts are up-to-date and fully compliant…
+There are a great many considerations to go over with regards to Coronavirus & remote working.
+Hopefully, the above transcript provides a good basis to start from if remote working is all new to you.
+Of course, even if it is something that you embraced long ago, it is well worth revisiting to ensure that your efforts are up-to-date and fully compliant.

 theICEway ecosystem of companies – a collection of brands providing IT solutions and working together with your IT team to deliver